Edda Renouf: Early life

-Renouf was born in Mexico City in 1943, the daughter of Edward Renouf, an artist, and his wife, Catherine Innes (Smith) Renouf.
-She studied from 1961–65 at Sarah Lawrence College (BA 1965), from 1967–68 at the Art Students League, and from 1968–71 at Columbia University School of the Arts (MFA 1971).
-While earning her MFA, Renouf studied under several visiting artists including Richard Pousette-Dart, Carl Andre, and Jack Tworkov.
+Renouf was born in Mexico City in 1943, the daughter of Edward Renouf, an artist, and his wife, Catharine Innes (Smith) Renouf.
+She studied from 1961 to 1965 at Sarah Lawrence College (BA 1965), from 1967 to 1968 at the Art Students League, and from 1968 to 1971 at Columbia University School of the Arts (MFA 1971).
+While earning her MFA, Renouf studied with several visiting artists including Richard Pousette-Dart, Carl Andre, and Jack Tworkov.

 After graduating, Renouf received a painting fellowship from Columbia University that allowed her to live and work in Paris for a year.
 It was during this period that Renouf met dealer Yvon Lambert who, impressed by her work, gave Renouf her first solo exhibition in 1972.

 Career

-Annely Juda Fine Art, Renouf’s London representative, characterizes her work by the her "deep engagement with her materials."
+Annely Juda Fine Art, Renouf's London representative, characterizes the artist as having a "deep engagement with her materials."
 When painting, Renouf alters the surface of her linen canvases before applying paint.
 She carefully removes threads from her canvases which she then reapplies, adds pigment, and then finally sands down the applied medium to bring the alterations she has made to the forefront.
-This process and composition is based on a grid, an important element in Renouf’s practice, but her method of removing and reapplying threads allows her to introduce curves to her paintings that gives them a more organic structure.
+This process and composition is based on a grid, an important element in Renouf's practice, but her method of removing and reapplying threads allows her to introduce curves to her paintings that gives them a more organic structure.

 In her paper works and drawings, Renouf incises fine lines before applying pastel pigments.
 She also works with watercolor, graphite, and ink.
-Like her paintings, Renouf’s works on paper pair geometry with flexible organic elements.
+Like her paintings, Renouf's works on paper pair geometry with flexible organic elements.
 The contrast between the two calls attention to the underlying texture of the surface and the physical qualities of her materials.

 Renouf has lived in New York and Paris since 1972.
-She divides her time between her studios in Paris and Washington Depot, CT, with her husband, Alain Middleton, a composer.
+She divides her time between her studios in Paris and Washington Depot, Connecticut, with her husband, the French and American composer, Alain Middleton.
 Yvon Lambert Gallery represented Renouf until 1993.
 Renouf had her first solo exhibition in the United States with Blum Helman Gallery, New York in 1978.
 They represented Renouf in the United States until 2002.
-She is represented by Annely Juda Fine Art, London in Europe and by Barbara Mathes Gallery, New York in the United States.
+She is exhibited by Annely Juda Fine Art, London in Europe and by Barbara Mathes Gallery, New York in the United States.

 Renouf was the recipient of a Pollock-Krasner Foundation grant in 1990.
 In 1997, Renouf was the subject of a major retrospective at the Staatliche Kunsthalle Karlsruhe in Karlsruhe, Germany.
 The National Museum of Women in the Arts in Washington, D.C., also presented a solo exhibition of Renouf's work in 2004 titled Revealed Structures.
 A catalogue was published alongside the exhibition.